mAAdhaTTah/brookjs/docs/source/component.md

 _Note: **All functions must be curried.** `brookjs` relies on [`ramda`][ramda] for functional programming helpers, and highly recommends using the same.
 Use [`babel-plugin-ramda`][babel-ramda] to ensure the smallest possible build._

 * `{Function}` events - `events$` stream returning function.
-Called when a `render$` stream ends with the component's element, allowing the component to rebind events to the new DOM.
-The previous `events$` stream is unsubscribed, ensuring event bindings are cleared between renders.
+Called with the element and should return a stream of events from the DOM.
+The top level element will not change during the lifecycle of the component, but any underlying element can, so any custom event implementation should use event delegation.
     * Parameters:
         * `{Element}` el - Component element.
     * Returns: